The art of driving in Phuket

 Get someone to call 191 or better: 1155, the tourist police number and call an ambulance if necessary.
 For an Ambulance, call 1554.
 You might hear all kinds of stories, but you will stand better chances with an English-speaking police officer, even if just a little.
 Unfortunately, by definition, you are ‘Farang’ (‘foreigner’ or ‘tourist’) and, therefore, will be considered richer and will have to pay for the damage, even in blatant cases.

 Other surprising facts: In the case of an accident between a car and a bike, the car will most of the time have to pay (A car is more expensive than a bike, therefore has more money).
-If you are a foreigner driving a car and hit a bike, then it’s double trouble.
-Do not move any vehicle, even if you are causing a traffic jam.
+If you are a foreigner driving a car and hitting a bike, it’s double trouble.
+Do not move any vehicle, even causing a traffic jam.
 Call your insurance; they usually send someone to help with the paperwork or call your rental company.
 If you drink and drive, you are taking a higher chance; police controls are rare but exist, so sometimes it’s better to take a Tuk-Tuk back to your hotel and pick up your bike the next day.

-In conclusion, yes, it’s fun, convenient and cheap, but be always aware and maybe get insurance before living to put all the chances on your side!
+In conclusion, yes, it’s fun, convenient and cheap, but be aware and maybe get insurance before living to put all the chances on your side!

 More Practical Info about Phuket